JonnoB/enhance_ocod/README.md

 In order to run these scripts you must download several opensource datasets produced by the UK government.
 Please see the paper's data section in the method for details.

+# Contributing

+This dataset pipeline is meant to be used, suggestions and helpful commits and improvements are welcomed.

 # Citing this dataset